How Monopoly Man Won The Internet

 There are certain lines that members of the audience at committee hearings cannot cross.
 They do not appear to be listed on the Capitol Police website, but here are a few guidelines that Werner has collected.

 Wearing a costume?
-That's allowed.
+That is allowed.

 Werner was a little concerned that the Capitol Police would not allow the top hat, but they didn't give it a second look.

-In fact, Werner recalls hearing a story about another demonstrator who dressed as Abraham Lincoln, complete with the beard and requisite foot-long stove pipe hat, and legend has it he was also allowed to wear throughout the proceedings.
+In fact, Werner recalls hearing a story about another demonstrator who dressed as Abraham Lincoln, complete with the beard and requisite foot-long stove pipe hat, and legend has it he was allowed to wear it throughout the proceedings.

 Holding up a sign?
 That is against the rules and can get people thrown out.